Hijacked (film): Plot

 Meanwhile, the hijackers continued to shoot and seriously injure Captain Phong (played by Xuan Phuc), using force to torture Nhan to force the pilot to open the cockpit door.
 Dan hacked into the air navigation to signal the pilot to fly the plane out of Vietnam.
 In the cabin, Hai (played by Loi Tran) pretended to let his son go to the toilet to distract the hijackers.
-Taking advantage of the opening, the passengers, crew, along with Binh and Son rushed to control the hijackers.
+Taking advantage of the opening, the passengers, crew, along with Binh and Son rushed to overpower the hijackers.
 However, Trinh was later taken hostage by Ti, along with Hai and Binh.
 In retaliation, Long tortured Hai and Binh, and also tortured Trinh by breaking her ring finger to force her husband, co-pilot Khanh (played by Tran Ngoc Vang) to open the door.
 When he tried to grab the pistol from the captain to kill the hijackers, the MiG-21 approached the flight.
 Long continued to hold Binh hostage and shot him once to force him to order the air force to retreat.
 Fearing that the plane would be shot down, Dan controlled Long.
-Meanwhile, Binh used internal communication to order the pilot to tilt the plane at a 60-degree angle to control and capture the hijackers in the cargo compartment of the plane.
+Meanwhile, Binh used slang to order the pilot to tilt the plane at a 60-degree angle to control and capture the hijackers in the cargo compartment of the plane.

 On the ground, the investigation agency quickly identified the suspects, but also suspected that Khanh had assisted the hijackers, because he forgot to bring a pistol, and was also assigned to replace co-pilot Chuong on the day of the hijacking.
 The security agency asked Khanh to disconnect the communication system, in case he communicated with the hijackers.
 The flight also returned to Da Nang Airport.
 Meanwhile, Hai gradually revealed himself as the secret leader of the hijackers, when he argued with his wife about the unsuccessful attempt to bribe co-pilot Chuong to fly the plane out of Vietnam and was worried that both of them would be arrested.
 While no one was paying attention, Hai went to the cargo compartment of the plane, broke the lock to rescue the hijackers, and also asked the hijackers to pretend to torture him to avoid suspicion.
-The hijackers opened fire on Son, but the confrontation left Ti dead and Suu seriously injured.
-In dying moments, Suu advised Long to surrender and remove the grenade from his hand.
+The hijackers opened fire on Son, but the confrontation left Suu and the hijackers seriously injured.
+In dying moments, Suu advised Long to surrender and continue living.
 Fearing that he would be arrested by the police after the plane landed, as well as Suu's death due to serious injuries, he threw the grenade from Long's hand to commit suicide with Suu.
-The grenade explosion caused both of them to fall to the ground and die, while Dan was executed by Hai to erase all connections between him and the hijackers.
+The grenade explosion caused both of them to fall to the ground and die, while Dan and Ti was executed by Hai to erase all connections between him and the hijackers.
 However, the explosion collapsed the cockpit door, causing the captain to lose consciousness, while the plane was falling at high speed.